 (1.28)

-This means that the probability that the volume is more than four standard deviations larger than the expected value.
+This calculation shows that the probability that the volume is more than 1.08 l represents a variance of four standard deviations larger than the expected value.
 The variable u is dimensionless.
-It can be concluded from the previous table that for the determined value of u, a probability of 99.99 percent follows.
-This probability is valid for the two-sided confidence interval, i.e., the volume being in the interval µ ± 4 σ = 0.92 l … 1.08 l.
+It can be concluded from the previous table that, for the determined value of u, a probability of 99.99 percent follows.
+This probability is valid for the two-sided confidence interval, that is, for the volume being in the interval µ ± 4 σ = 0.92 l … 1.08 l.
 Figuratively speaking, the bell of the Gaussian PDF is cut on both ends.
 The cut areas at the edges correspond to the remaining probability of 0.01 percent.
 This is the probability that the volume is either smaller than 0.92 l or larger than 1.08 l.
-When the one-sided interval is the objective of the examination, the symmetry of the Gaussian function can be used and the probability for a value larger than 1.08 l:
+When the one-sided interval is the focus, the symmetry of the Gaussian function can be used, and the probability for a value larger than 1.08 l is

 P=1-99.99 % 2=0.005 %